heptarch/heptarch.github.io/drafts/tarkovsky.md

 The Institute's crowning treasure, however, was the "Martyrlog", diaries spanning the period from the making of *Solaris* in 1970 until Tarkovsky's death in 1986.
-These were carefully guarded by his son, Andrei, but he was away in Mykonos for the summer and had relayed instructions to me through a sequence of intermediaries.
+These were carefully guarded by his son, Andrei, but he was away in Mykonos for the summer with the Institute's director, Andrea Ulivi, and they had relayed instructions through a sequence of intermediaries.
 I spoke with two administrative assistants in rapidfire Florentine, a bibulous semiotician, Sven Nykvist's son, and various